adriamooney/caring-spruce-41061/src/pages/index.md

     features:
       - title: Make Better Recommendations
         content: >
-          Most recommendations are made based on the budista's experience with the product.
+          Most recommendations are made based on the budtender's experience with the product.
 We speak from personal experience: ***this often leaves huge gaps in meeting customer expectations.***

           Leverage your customers' purchasing habits to make recommendations.

           #### No customer should be left wondering if their purchase will meet
           their expectations.

-          Bhanga provides immediate recommendations to help your budistas answer questions and find the right product for any customer's need.
+          Bhanga provides immediate recommendations to help your budtenders answer questions and find the right product for any customer's need.
         actions: []
         image: images/cannabis_reviews.png
         image_alt: Feature 1 placeholder image